 Any trick started outside of the course or while holding the rope will not be scored.
 A trick started on the course but finished off the course will be scored.
 After falling, riders may only swim to their board.
 Swimming back up the course to increase ride time, may result in disqualification.
 A rider must choose which side they will ride (starboard or port) at registration.
 The Judges may choose to disallow any subsequent request to change sides.
 The rider must complete his entire run on the boat set up for their selected side.
-The Event Organizer and Judges may disallow tricks, which leave loose equipment on the course.
+The Event Organizer and Judges may disallow tricks which leave loose equipment on the course.
 It is the riders' responsibility to inform the Judges of a trick which will result in loose equipment on the course.
 The rider under normal conditions will be disqualified for intentional contact with the boat once underway.
-An exception to this is if the boat abruptly slows down or the wake abruptly changes and the rider is thrust toward the boat, the judges may determine to not disqualify the rider.
+An exception to this is if the boat abruptly slows down or the wake abruptly changes and the rider is thrust toward the boat; the judges may determine to not disqualify the rider.
 Swim platform starts and exits shall not be permitted.
-Only one rider shall be allowed on the course at one time (e.g. no tandem riding).
+Only one rider shall be allowed on the course at one time (e.g. no tandem riding) unless specifically provided for as a separate Division.

 Judges score each rider after each riders run.
 Care should be taken to watch the riders run as tricks may be performed quickly.
 It is strongly recommended that a scribe be provided in the competition boat so that the primary boat judge will not be required to look down to write but will call tricks audibly as they are performed.
 The first rider in each division will be used as a benchmark.
-Each judge will score said rider and at the end of the run the panel of judges will confer and agree upon the score.
-As such, the first rider in each division will have an almost identical score from each judge.
-Subsequent riders, in that division, will be scored using the benchmark described above.
-To allow subsequent riders in the division to be scored higher or lower than the benchmark every effort should be made to place the benchmark score at a point that will allow higher and lower scores than the benchmark.
-It should be understood that EACH division needs a separate benchmark.
-As such, a score of 8 in the men's open is NOT equivalent to a score of 8 in the boy's division.
+Each judge will score said rider and at the end of the run the panel of judges will confer and agree upon the subjective scores.
+As such, the first rider in each division will have almost identical subjective scores from each judge.
+Subsequent riders in that division will be scored using the subjective score benchmarks described above.
+To allow subsequent riders in the division to be scored higher or lower than the subjective benchmarks, every effort should be made to place the subjective benchmark scores at a point that will allow higher and lower scores than the benchmarks.
+It should be understood that EACH division needs separate subjective score benchmarks.

 At the end of each heat, judges will give scores sheets to the judges' delegate.
 Each judge should review their score sheets to insure they have scored each rider appropriately and written appropriately on the score sheet before relinquishing control of the score sheet.
 Judges' notes should support their scoring.
 Subsequently, the judges' delegate sums the points for each individual rider.
 This summation process should be completed at the conclusion of each heat.
 The judges' delegate then ranks each rider in descending order based upon total points: First Place, Second Place, etc. In the event of a tie in total points, the judges will check their notes and collaborate on the final ranking.
 Once this is complete, a summary sheet is prepared by the judges' delegate.
 Each Division will be listed as a section heading and then each rider's name and ranking will be listed in descending order.
 Each rider in each division will be included.
-This summary sheet will be transmitted to the organizer, judge or delegated individual responsible for presentation of awards.
+This summary sheet will be transmitted to the organizer, judge or delegated individual responsible for presentation of rankings.
 Care should be taken to retain proper control of the Judges' score sheets, judges' notes, the summation ranking sheet and the summary sheet used for presentation.